Not So Cuddly Now, Are They?

 November 22, 2008: Panda attacks and bites student intruder at China’s Guilin Park

-This brings me to my next point: international diplomacy.
+This brings me to the meat of the issue: international diplomacy.
 Did you know that the Chinese have a trick up their sleeve called, “Panda Diplomacy”?
 Yeah, it’s a real thing.
 They garner the good will of foreign nations by handing out panda bears.
 That, my friends, is truly inspired.
 They come off looking generous but really all they’re doing is shipping five foot tall mobile buzz saws with blood lust to their enemies.
 Then the receiving countries will spend untold amounts of money in an effort to get these "gifts" to replicate, thereby sucking money out of the war coffers and amplifying the home-grown carnage potential.
 It’s brilliant.

 I think we should do something similar: